winwin2671/Runner_weather_status/README.md

  will do it by adding requirements.txt file

 # Future Features:
-  - Get user's location automatically by using Geolocation API JavaScript
+  - Get user's location automatically by using Geolocation API

 # Acknowledgements:
 - [Impact of Weather on Marathon-Running Performance](https://journals.lww.com/acsm-msse/Fulltext/2007/03000/Impact_of_Weather_on_Marathon_Running_Performance.12.aspx)